What are the macOS Catalina system requirements

 - Mac mini (2012 or later)

 However, in case your Mac is on the older side, barely managing to load the macOS won’t result in a pleasant experience.
-For example, Apple specifies that running 4K as well as Dolby Atmos content will only be possible with Macs introduced in 2018 or later that boast 4K screens.
+For example, Apple specifies that running 4K as well as Dolby Atmos content is only possible with Macs introduced in 2018 or later that boast 4K screens.

 But don’t hurry to the Apple Store just yet.
 If watching videos in 4K is not an absolute necessity, you could simply optimize the Mac you have for faster performance and run macOS Catalina without a problem.